William Kumuyi: Invitation to Trump's Inauguration

 In January 2025, Kumuyi was specially invited by the White house chaplain to the U.S. President Donald Trump to attend his second inauguration on 20 January 2025.
 Kumuyi commended Trump for his commitment to defending Christian values and promoting international religious freedom during his first term in office.

 Biography

 A book-length biography of Kumuyi was written and published in 2021 by Banji Ojewale.
 The biography of 325 pages is entitled, Kumuyi: Defender of the Faith.
 The foreword was written by Enoch Adeboye.
-Former Nigeria's vice president, Yemi Osibanjo and Lagos state governor BabaJide Sanwo-olu were among prominent world leaders that launched the book.
+Former Vice President of Nigeria Yemi Osibanjo and Lagos state governor BabaJide Sanwo-olu were at the launch of the book.